Upper Expected Meeting Times for Interdependent Stochastic Agents: Upper and Lower Meeting Times for Interdependent Stochastic Agents

 We immediately recognize the set $\smash{\mathcal{P}_{\T^2}}$ as an \emph{imprecise Markov chain} on the product space $\ZZ^2$, that is characterised by the set $\T^2$ of transition matrices.
 Moreover, our vacuous beliefs in Equation~\eqref{eq:def_vacuous_upper_lower_exp} correspond simply to the upper- and lower expectation operators for this imprecise Markov chain.

 This also means that we can leverage the known results from Section~\ref{subsec:IMCpreli}, provided that $\T^2$ satisfies the required regularity conditions; let us analyze how these carry over from the set $\T$ of allowed actions.
-If $\T$ is compact and with SSR\footnote{Note that $\T$ will always have SSR, when it is constructed as in Equation~\eqref{eq:trans_mat_set_from_action_sets}.}, the same will hold for $\T^2$.
-This follows from the fact that, for any fixed $x$ and $y$, rows $T^y(x,\cdot)$ and $S^x(y,\cdot)$ appear only in one row of $\Delta$.
+If $\T$ is compact and with SSR\footnote{Note that $\T$ always has SSR, when it is constructed as in Equation~\eqref{eq:trans_mat_set_from_action_sets}.}, the same holds for $\T^2$.
+This follows from the fact that for any fixed $x$ and $y$, rows $T^y(x,\cdot)$ and $S^x(y,\cdot)$ appear only in one row of $\Delta$.
 Convexity does not carry over from $\T$ to $\T^2$.
 This is due to the fact that the map

 is bilinear (i.e. linear in each family \((T^y)\) or \((S^x)\) separately) rather than affine, and only affine maps are guaranteed to preserve convexity~\cite{rockafellar1970convex}.
 Restoring convexity by replacing \(\T^2\) with its convex hull will prove useful later.